Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2025?

 This cannabinoid does not necessarily fall under the same legality as THC.
-There are several laws that affect delta 8 THC in a different way than its close cousin, delta 9 THC.
+There are several laws that affect delta 8 THC in a different way than its close cousin, delta 9 THC, the principal psychoactive constituent in cannabis plants.

 Title 21, Rhode Island Code of Federal Regulations explicitly prohibits tetrahydrocannabinol, including all delta THC isomers.